khusantoy/download-fitcity-app/README.md

 Pure HTML + JavaScript.
 No dependencies, no build step.
 ```

----

-**Smart redirect page that sends users to Google Play or App Store based on their device — for FitCity UZ app.**:
+Smart redirect page that sends users to Google Play or App Store based on their device — for FitCity UZ app.:
 ```